ProcessPA/jekyll-site/quick-start-guide/settings.md

 ---
 Set the From email address for your distributions, Page header/Letter head for your agenda and minutes, automatic distributions and agenda templates from within the Settings.

 This video will show you how to adjust your Organisation's settings.
-For step by step instructions please refer to the instructions below.
+For step by step instructions, refer to the instructions below the video.

 <div class="container my-5">
     <div class="embed-responsive embed-responsive-16by9">